-The analysis of the sample abstract writing covered two levels: micro structure, i.e. linguistic features focusing on the metadiscourse pattern in relation to macro structure, i.e. and move pattern in abstract writing.
+The analysis of the sample abstract writing covered two levels:

+cro structure, i.e. linguistic features focusing on the metadiscourse pattern in selation to macro structure, i.e. and move pattern in abstract writing. writing.

-The next step will be to select and classify abstract writing as the data based on the format and structure of the abstract writing.
+The next step will be to select and classify abstract writing.
+Based on the format and structure of the abstract writing.
 Based on the selection, the collected data are used as the analysis materials.
-After the selected data are collected, the next step was to analyze the texts focusing on the macro structure (i.e. Abstract section).
-It will be analyzed in detail so that it could be seen whether the pattern moves) and linguistic features (i.e. metadiscourse pattern) written by Master's programe already in line with the principles of writing English abstracts.
+After the selected data are collected, the next step was to analyze the text focusing on the macro structure (i.e. Abstract section).
+It will be analyzed it detail so that it could be seen whether the pattern moves) and linguistic the tures (i.e. metadiscourse pattern) written by Master's programe already in line with the principles of writing English abstracts.
 In other words, we would be able to find out the strengths and weaknesses of abstract writing written by Master's program of The State of Surabaya University.

-3. Finding and Discussion
+Finding and Discussion